 Export, Import and Delete action buttons are available here.
 If nothing is selected, only the Import action will be enabled.

-⚡ Drag and drop: most actions can be achieved by drag and dropping items to or from iMazing's window.
-If you export assets to your desktop in this way, default export settings will be applied.
-Use the Export button for much finer grained control over what you export.
+⚡ Drag and drop workflow: Most actions can be performed by dragging and dropping items to or from iMazing's window.
+If you export assets to your Desktop in this way, default export settings will be applied.
+Use the Export button to gain additional options.

 ⌘+Ashortcut, or the Edit menu's Select All action.

 Actions are applied to selected items only.
 A selection of items can also be dragged out of iMazing's window for a quick export.

 double-click an item (or select it and press the spacebar) to zoom in on it:

 You can navigate without returning to the Library View in the following ways:

 - Swipe with 2 fingers on the preview image (click and drag with a mouse)